Blackburn Buccaneer: Boundary layer control

 In order to dramatically improve aerodynamic performance at slow speeds, such as during takeoff and landing, Blackburn adopted a new aerodynamic control technology, known as boundary layer control (BLC).
-BLC bled high pressure air directly from the engines, which was "blown" against various parts of the aircraft's wing surfaces.
+BLC bled high-pressure air directly from the engines, which was "blown" against various parts of the aircraft's wing surfaces and horizontal stabiliser.
 A full-span slit along the part of the wing's trailing edge was found to give almost 50% more lift than any contemporary scheme.
 In order to counteract the severe pitch movements that would otherwise be generated by use of BLC, a self-trimming system was interconnected with the BLC system, and additional blowing of the wing's leading edge was also introduced.
 The use of BLC allowed the use of slats to be entirely discarded in the design.

 Before landing, the pilot would open the BLC vents as well as lower the flaps to achieve slow, stable flight.
 A consequence of the blown wing was that the engines were required to run at high power for low-speed flight in order to generate sufficient compressor gas for blowing.
 Blackburn's solution to this situation was the adoption of a large air brake; this addition also allowed an overshooting aircraft to pull away more quickly during a failed landing attempt.
 The nose cone and radar antenna could also be swung around by 180 degrees to reduce the length of the aircraft in the carrier hangar.
 This feature was particularly important due to the small size of the aircraft carriers from which the Buccaneer typically operated.

 For a carrier take-off, the Buccaneer was pulled tail-down on the catapult, with its nosewheel in the air to put the wing at about 11°.
 It could be launched "hands-off": the pilot able to leave the tailplane in a neutral position.
 With blowing on, the Spey 101 output drops to around 9100 lbf, though about 600 lbf is recovered from the trailing edge slits which face aft.
 About 70% of the blown air goes over the flaps and ailerons, which are in a drooped position.
 Off an aircraft carrier, the minimum launch speed was around 120 kn at 43000 lb; from an airfield, the Buccaneer took off in 3000 ft at 144 kn with blown air.
 The figures become 3700 ft at 175 kn without blown air.